 When shopping for a joint support product, make sure to pick up one that contains glucosamine and collagen2.

 If you aren’t someone who likes going to bed with a heavy meal in your stomach, a protein blend is a fantastic option.
-Many people prefer this not only because it’s lighter but because it’s going to supply their body with the high quality amino acids it needs during the overnight fasting period to repair and rebuild the damaged muscle tissue.
+Many people prefer this not only because it’s lighter but because it’s going to supply their body with the high-quality amino acids it needs during the overnight fasting period to repair and rebuild the damaged muscle tissue.
+Protein also aids in muscle growth and recovery.

 A protein blend is a good choice because it’s going to contain both whey protein as well as casein protein powder, so you get both the fast acting and slower acting proteins working in your favor.